brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 trip and the
-terrain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without rest in between.
+terrain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without days off in between.
 I also liked the chance to test my socks/shoes and to make sure that blisters weren't going to be an issue.
 * I lost about 25 pounds during this process and got to a BMI target of 24.
 Coincidentally (or not), my pack weight was around 25 pounds.
-Anyone who plans to spend a lot of time/money getting into "ultralight" should first make sure that they are <= 24 BMI.
+Anyone who plans to spend a lot of time/money getting into "ultralight" gear should first make sure that they are <= 24 BMI.

 I completed the hike, I didn't get injured, and I had very little soreness along the way.
 Yes, my legs were very tired every night.